cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Some CPUs, such as Intel and Intel-compatible CPUs with the VAES extensions, include instructions to efficiently apply the AES round function to a vector of AES blocks.

 The AEGIS-128X and AEGIS-256X modes are designed to take advantage of these instructions.
-They share the same properties as the ciphers they are based on, but can be significantly faster on these platforms, even for short messages.
+They share the same properties as the ciphers they are based on but can be significantly faster on these platforms, even for short messages.

 AEGIS-128X and AEGIS-256X are parallel evaluations of multiple AEGIS-128L and AEGIS-256 instances respectively, with distinct initial states.
 On CPUs with wide vector registers, different states can be stored in different 128-bit lanes of the same vector register, allowing parallel updates using vector instructions.